LibertyDSNP/spec/pages/Ethereum/Registry.md

 Because the DSNP User Id is stable, attacks would only be successful in cases where the DSNP User Id were unknown.
 [Punycode](https://en.wikipedia.org/wiki/Punycode) is used by some software to prevent homographs by encoding all non-Latin characters into Latin characters.
-So punycode does not properly present non-Latin characters which isn't reaching the level of internationalization support desired by the DSNP.
+So Punycode does not properly present non-Latin characters which isn't reaching the level of internationalization support desired by the DSNP.

 #### Current Mitigation Strategies